 NVQ Level 3 Extended Diploma: you will build up a portfolio, which is a collection of examples or evidence of your work, that demonstrates your skills and ability, including a work diary, photos, statements from your employer and colleagues and examples of completed tasks.
 Assessment consists of practical tasks, observations, oral questioning, written questions, assignments and written tests.

-BTEC Level 3 Diploma: is assessed through the completion of assignments.
+EAL/BTEC Level 3 Diplomas: are assessed through the completion of assignments and practical tasks.

 Typically 4 years.